-St Peter’s Nursery School has 235 children attending and is located on the site of St Peter’s Basic Cycle and Secondary Schools, which have 3,000 students, in Lamin.
+St Peter’s Nursery School has 235 children and is located in Lamin on the site of St Peter’s Basic Cycle and Secondary Schools, which have 3,000 students.
 Although the Basic Cycle School is run by the Catholic Mission and is part funded by The Gambian Government, Secondary School and Nursery School parents have to pay fees.

 The school serves a very poor community so many of the children arrive at school hungry because their families do not have enough income to provide even the barest minimum of food.
-As a result many children are withdrawn from school, and to earn money to provide food for the family, have to engage in street trading thus exposing them to risks including sexual abuse, child trafficking, teenage pregnancies, and child labour.
+As a result, many children are withdrawn from school, and to earn money to provide food for the family, have to engage in street trading thus exposing them to a number of risks.

 The programme provides these children with a daily nutritious meal, ensuring their attendance at school and safeguarding them from the risks of being on the streets.